Big Three (automobile manufacturers): Germany

 The German trio Audi, Mercedes-Benz and BMW are often referred to as "Germany's Big Three", although the actual major automobile manufacturers are the Volkswagen Group (majority owner of Audi AG), the Mercedes-Benz Group, and BMW.

-Other major German manufacturers are Opel and Ford-Werke, but are not considered as part of this grouping, although they are among the top selling brands in Europe - they are both foreign-owned (Opel is a subsidiary of Stellantis since 2021 and had been owned by PSA Group and General Motors before that, whilst Ford Werke is a wholly owned subsidiary of Ford Motor Company), and are largely Germany based and carry out much of their research and development in the nation.
+Other major German manufacturers are Opel and American-owned Ford-Werke (subsidiary of Ford Motor Company), but are not considered as part of this grouping, although they are among the top selling brands in Europe – they are both foreign-owned (Opel is a subsidiary of Stellantis since 2021 and had been owned by PSA Group and General Motors before that, whilst Ford Werke is a wholly owned subsidiary of Ford Motor Company), and are largely Germany based and carry out much of their research and development in the nation.

 Volkswagen Group has long been the largest automaker in Europe.
-As of 2007 it edged out Ford to rank third in the world after General Motors and Toyota.
+In the late-2000s, it edged out Ford, and later in mid-2010s also General Motors, to become the world's second largest automaker, after Toyota.
 It is also the parent group of Audi, Porsche, SEAT, Škoda, Bugatti, Lamborghini and Bentley.

 Daimler AG holds major stakes in other automakers including Mitsubishi Fuso.

 BMW also produces Mini branded vehicles, and has been the parent company of Rolls-Royce Motor Cars since 1998.

-BMW, Mercedes-Benz and Audi make up about 80% of the global luxury market.
+BMW, Mercedes-Benz and Audi make up about 80 percent of the global luxury car market.

-France

-Renault, Peugeot and Citroën are often referred to as France's Big Three although the latter two are subsidiary brands of Stellantis N.V.
-Originally, Groupe PSA were the owners of Peugeot and Citroën until the merger with Fiat Chrysler Automobiles in 2021, forming Stellantis.

-France is home to two major automaking companies: